Tangerine-Community/Tangerine/docs/developer/creating-clean-dev-content.md

 `docker exec tangerine create-group "New Group C" https://github.com/rjsteinert/tangerine-content-set-test.git`

 There is also support for creating a group using local content from the `content-sets` directory' in the Tangerine repository.
-Currently there is support for creating a case-module:
+Currently, there is support for creating a case-module:

 `docker exec tangerine create-group "New Group D" case-module`

+You may also configure how inputs are populated by custom functions; see the Case generation section in the [Load testing doc](load-testing.md).

 If you add `--help` to the `create-group` command you may see other options as well.